 All modern browsers come with their own password managers.
-Password Manager prompts us to save username and password for easy logins in the future while we log into an account.
+Password Manager prompts us to save our username and password for easy logins in the future while we log into an account.
 When we use a username and password to log in to an online account, the built-in password manager of the browser stores these usernames and passwords in their in-built password manager.
 Due to some reason, if you don’t want to get a prompt to save a password or want to disable the password manager so that browser will not offer you to save the password, this article will help you.

 By not saving your login details on password managers, you can secure your data and privacy online.
-The built-in password managers of browsers are a bad feature, and we should ignore it because anyone who has access to your PC can export the password in a CSV file.
+The built-in password managers of browsers are a bad feature, and we should ignore them because anyone who has access to your PC can export the password in a CSV file.
 Security concerned people have stopped using password managers of browsers.
 If you are annoyed with the pop-up notification to save your username and password or for security reasons, if you want to disable password manager, this gearupwindows post will help you.

 In this post, we will guide you through enabling or disabling the built-in password manager on the following browsers:-